-Our Bangor kids dental care is based on a foundation of prevention.
-It is definitely far easier to avoid cavities, gum disease, tooth alignment problems, and more than it is to treat those issues once they have had an opportunity to progress.
-Here at Bangor Children’s Dentistry, we are committed to creating and maintaining a positive, welcoming, and fun environment for your child; one that is free of anxiety and worry.
-It is vital to lay the groundwork early so that your child will see our office as a place of comfort and not one to fear.
+Our Bangor kids’ dental care is based on a foundation of prevention.
+It is definitely easier to avoid cavities, gum disease, tooth alignment problems, and more than it is to treat those issues once they have had an opportunity to progress.
+Here at Bangor Children’s Dentistry, we are committed to creating and maintaining a positive, welcoming, fun environment for your child free of anxiety and worry.
+It is vital to lay the groundwork early so that your child will see our office as a place of comfort, not one to fear.
 This sets the stage for a lifetime of good experiences with dentistry.

-Orthodontic treatment is also a big part of our Bangor kids dental care.
-Instead of waiting until adolescence, she or he can benefit from interceptive orthodontics, as early as age 7.
+Orthodontic treatment is also a big part of our Bangor kids’ dental care.
+Instead of waiting until adolescence, they can benefit from interceptive orthodontics as early as age 7.
 Not only can this save money on more complex treatment later, but it will typically be easier on your child, including the possibility of avoiding traditional braces in your child’s teen years.
-Most problems, be they dental, periodontal, or orthodontic, will typically become more severe if they are not addressed early by our Bangor kids dental care.
+Most problems, be they dental, periodontal, or orthodontic, will typically become more severe if they are not addressed early by our Bangor kids’ dental care professionals.